partha-bro/study-repo/Web_developer/03-bootstrap/README.md

      class are
         .navbar             => use for nav tag
-        .navbar-expand-md   => use for nav bar convert horizental to vertical nabbar-light        => use for nav bar light .bg-light           => nav section background color light
+        .navbar-expand-md   => use for nav bar convert horizental to vertical .nabbar-light        => use for nav bar light .bg-light           => nav section background color light

     2. use to brand name or image in navigation bar